-The actor keyword argument acts as actor\content\object at Django model level insert.
-There is not explicit kwarg for actor\content\type and actor\object\id.
+The actor keyword argument acts as actor_content_object at Django model level insert.
+There is not explicit kwarg for actor_content_type and actor_object_id.
 Same goes for target and obj.

-The recipient and recipient\list
+The recipient and recipient_list

 The notify signal takes these two as conditionally optional keyword arguments.
 They can neither be supplied together nor be empty.
-The recipient takes a user model instance only, the same case is with the recipient\list which takes a list() or set() of user model instances.
-A set() is preferred because it will only contain unique elements and eliminate duplicate notification checks and membership checks on a set are faster.
+The recipient takes a user model instance only, the same case is with the recipient_list which takes a list() of user model instances.